 Addressing Barriers to IRIS Use

-Unexpected technical and adaptive barriers can prevent IRIS Organizations from fully adopting IRIS as their primary referral mechanism.
+Unexpected technical and adaptive barriers can prevent IRIS Organizations from fully adopting IRIS into their referral workflows.
 Utilize the questions below to identify these barriers and take actionable steps to increase your organization’s effective use of IRIS.

 Are your organization’s user accounts active?